strohs/memeify/README.md

 ## Building
-This is a multi-module maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code and `frontend` contains an OPTIONAL sample web page I used for playing around with vue.js and AWS (more info on this in the frontend section below)
+This is a multi-module maven project consisting of two modules: `lambdas` and `frontend`. `Lambdas` contains the lambda code and `frontend` contains an OPTIONAL sample web page I used for playing around with vue.js and AWS integration (more info on this in the frontend section below)

 * to build the memeify lambda jar file, cd into the project root directory and run
     * `mvn clean package -pl lambdas`
-        * the jar artifact should then be built in `lambdas/target/memeify-lambdas-0.1.jar`
+        * the jar artifact will be built in `lambdas/target/memeify-lambdas-0.1.jar`
 * OPTIONAL - to build everything including the frontend resources
     * from the project root directory run `mvn clean package`

-### Deploying to AWS
+#### Deploying to AWS
 A cloudformation [template](aws/memeify.yaml) has been provided for creating the Memeify stack.
 It will create the following resources:
     * the memeify lambda function,